 This camera allows you to automatically capture motion sequences over extended periods of time using the interval shooting function.
 You specify the number of frames, the intervals between shots, and the start time of the series.

-The exposure and focus settings are no different from those for normal images, but you should remember that the lighting conditions may change during the shooting.
+The exposure and focus settings are no different from those for normal pictures, but you should remember that the lighting conditions may change during the course of the picture series.

 SPECIFYING THE NUMBER OF FRAMES